Erika Jones

-Erika Jones (born December 23, 1988 as Erika Rae Anschutz) is an American archer.
+Erika Jones (born Erika Rae Anschutz; December 23, 1988) is an American archer.
 She has won gold medals at both major World Archery Federation compound discipline competitions, the World Archery Championships and Archery World Cup, as well as numerous other national, regional and international competitions, including a World Championships cadet title at age 13.
 She turned professional in 2006 and is a former world number one archer.
 Jones graduated from the University of Nebraska–Lincoln in 2010.
 Erika Jones holds the current indoor world record of the World Archery 18m round for Compound Women, at 595 points, shot in Nîmes, France on February 26, 2014.